mideind/Iceweather/README.md

 # iceweather

-Python 3 package for obtaining Icelandic weather information and forecasts from the [Icelandic Met Office](https://en.vedur.is/).
-Uses [apis.is](https://apis.is) gateway.
+`ìceweather` is a Python 3 package for obtaining Icelandic weather information and forecasts from the [Icelandic Met Office](https://en.vedur.is/).
+Uses the [apis.is](https://apis.is) gateway.

 ## Installation